leapdao/docs/docs/spending-conditions-tutorial.md

 If spending condition has succeeded (as it should in our example, assuming valid `<token address>` and `<message sender address>` were passed as arguments to the script) block explorer will show a page containing details of the transaction that was submitted.

 If wrong argument (such as `<token address>` which does not exist on the blockchain) was passed to the script, then explorer would be unable to show transaction details and indicate this with message `No results found for your search`.

+Spending Conditions, like the one which we just deployed, allow the execution of smart contracts on Plasma.
+Thanks to moving transactions off main Ethereum chain and into the second layer we can build faster and cheaper Dapps that are not viable on the Ethereum mainnet.
+With Spending Conditions on Plasma we extend the capabilities of Ethereum in terms of performance and usability beyond Platforms like EOS or TRON.